• Skip to primary navigation

 What’s the big deal?

-In Barbara’s recipe last week for coconut almond bars, she was careful to include almonds that were specifically labeled GF.
+In Barbara’s recipe last week for coconut almond bark, she was careful to include almonds that were specifically labeled GF.
 Some who are new to a GF diet might think, “What’s the big deal?
 Almonds don’t have gluten in them.”

 That’s true, but did you ever go to your supermarket and try to find almonds that are labeled GF?
 It’s very difficult if not impossible.
 Even the ones that are organic often state: May Contain Peanuts, Other tree Nuts, Milk, Soy, Wheat and Eggs.